 a.
 Requirement: The new 501(r) regulations require a plain language summary of the FAP that is clear, concise, and easy for a patient to understand.
-University of Maryland Medical Center Midtown Campus created a new plain language summary of its financial assistance policy in addition to its already-existing patient information sheet.
+University of Maryland Medical Center created a new plain language summary of its financial assistance policy in addition to its already-existing patient information sheet.

-3. Provider Lists
+3. PROVIDER LISTS

-a.
 Requirement: The new 501(r) regulations require each hospital to create and maintain a list of all health care providers (either attached to the FAP or maintained as a separate appendix) and identify which providers on that list are covered under the hospital's FAP and which providers are not.
-University of Maryland Medical Center Midtown Campus maintains that list which is available for review.
+University of Maryland Medical Center maintains that list which is available for review.